kamanliu/personal-finance-app/README.md

 ## Demo

+*No install required — this GIF shows the full flow end-to-end.*

 <img src="./screenshots/demo.gif" width="300" />

-*Login → Home dashboard  → Stats/Budget → Accounts → Link Bank (Plaid Sandbox)*
+*Login → Home dashboard → Accounts → Stats/Budget → Link Bank (Plaid Sandbox)*

+For developers who want to run the project locally, see [How to Run](#how-to-run) below.

 ## Screenshots